graysonkent/graysonkent.github.io/_posts/2017-11-24-various-methods-for-finding-endianness.md

 #endif
 ```

-Generally, any system past 2012 will have this package, but if you have to live with your old system you can compile the new version of `util-linux`, or move on to my more portable method below.
+Generally, any system past 2012 will have this package.
+If you have to live with your old system, then you can compile the new version of `util-linux` or move on to my more portable method below.

 ### Breaking it down
-The previous code section looks for Autoconf's [`WORDS_BIGENDIAN`](http://gnu.huihoo.org/autoconf-2.13/html_node/autoconf_36.html) macro.
+The previous code section looks for [Autoconf](https://www.gnu.org/software/autoconf/autoconf.html)'s [`WORDS_BIGENDIAN`](http://gnu.huihoo.org/autoconf-2.13/html_node/autoconf_36.html) macro.
 Autoconf in turn tries to check your `sys/types.h` and `sys/param.h` to see if they define a `BYTE_ORDER` macro:

 ```c
 [AC_LANG_PROGRAM(